samanthaming/samanthaming.com/articles/tidbits/85-string-trim.md

 **trimStart**

 I haven't used this before.
 But I can see where this can be handy.
-Take a markdown file.
+Take a Markdown file.
 You would want to preserve the leading whitespaces.
 But with the trailing whitespaces, you might want to automatically get rid of it so it doesn't render out a confusing or unexpected result for your user.

 ```bash
 - List Item